20 Open-Source Machine Learning Datasets

 Natural Language Processing Datasets

-The current state of the art in machine learning has been applied to a wide variety of fields including voice and speech recognition, language translation, as well as text analytics.
-Datasets for natural language processing are usually large in size and require a lot of computing power to train machine learning models.
+The current state of the art in machine learning has been applied to a wide variety of fields, including speech and language recognition, language translation, and text analytics.
+Natural language processing datasets are typically large and require a lot of computing power to train machine learning models.

-The 841 datasets are an excellent resource for NLP-related tasks, including document classification and automated image captioning.
-The collection includes many different types of data that you can use to train your machine translation or language modeler algorithms.
+The 841 datasets are an excellent resource for NLP-related tasks, including document classification and automatic image captioning.
+The collection contains many different types of data that you can use to train your machine translation or language modeling algorithms.

 Yelp is a great way to find businesses in your area.
-The app lets you read reviews from other people who have already tried it, so there’s no need for research.
-The Yelp reviews dataset is a gold mine for any company looking to do market research with 8.6 million reviews and hundreds of thousands of curated images.
+The app lets you read reviews from other people who’ve already tried it, so you don’t have to do any research.
+With 8.6 million reviews and hundreds of thousands of curated images, Yelp’s review dataset is a gold mine for any business looking to conduct market research.

-This dataset includes all the reviews for products on Amazon.
-It contains more than 2 billion pieces of data, including product descriptions and prices as well!
-This research was conducted to analyze how people engage with these online communities before making purchases or sharing their opinions about a particular product.
+This dataset contains all reviews for products on Amazon.
+It contains more than 2 billion records, including product descriptions and prices!
+This research was conducted to analyze how people engage with these online communities before making a purchase or sharing their opinion about a particular product.

 Audio Speech and Music Datasets